8 Great Reasons To Take A Juneau Whale Watching Tour

 Some excursions include onboard naturalists or tour guides who will educate you about Alaska’s wildlife and flora.

 The waters around Juneau are a major marine thoroughfare.
 For most, seeing a whale up close is a bucket list activity, but it’s also a great opportunity to see other wildlife.
-You could see orcas, harbor seals, Steller sea lions, porpoises, and bald eagles during the excursion.
+We’ve seen orcas, harbor seals, Steller sea lions, porpoises, and bald eagles during the excursions.

 In fact, on the way back to the harbor, boats always swing by a buoy, a favorite spot for sea lions to hang out.
-You’ll also enjoy distant views of Mendenhall Glacier and the snow-capped mountains from Auke Bay.
+We also enjoyed distant views of Mendenhall Glacier and the snow-capped mountains from Auke Bay.

 Guests on the Tracy Arm Fjord and Explorer tours also see whale sightings.
 Along with humpbacks and Orca, they may see bald eagles, harbor seals, sea lions, black bears, mountain goats, and many bird species.

-Your captain and crew will be scouring the waters of Juneau, but you can help by using your binoculars to look too.
-The more eyes, the better your chances of getting what you came for.
+Your captain and crew will be scouring the waters of Juneau, but passengers can help in the search if they have binoculars.
+The more eyes, the better the chances of seeing wildlife.

-4. Operate your vessel at a slow, safe speed when near whales.
+- Always operate at a slow, safe speed near whales.

-During my last whale-watching excursion in Juneau, my boat stayed with two adult humpbacks with a new calf for quite some time.
+During one of my whale-watching excursions in Juneau, my boat stayed with two adult humpbacks with a new calf for quite some time.
 Let me tell you, being in a small vessel next to a whale was quite eye-opening and left me speechless.

 Be warned; when whales exhale through their blowhole, it’s loud…really loud!
-Not only that, if you are pretty close, and they exhale, their breath smells bad, like rotten fish or garbage!
+Not only that, when close, their breath smells bad when they exhale, like rotten fish or garbage!

 I’m not sure it’s a good reason to take a whale tour, but it makes for an interesting memory.